antpearson/Mixd-CSS-Framework/README.md

 ### Mixd Modules

+- *`/assets/sass/libs/mixd-modules.scss`*
-- `/libs/mixd-modules.scss` contains mixins for common modules and details of accompanying markup
+- The Mixd Module Library contains mixins for common modules and details of accompanying markup
 - Should you produce any potentially reuseable/useful modules, update this file in the [master repository](https://github.com/Mixd/Mixd-CSS-Framework) after project completion
 - This allows for greater reuse of code between projects.
 - Modules should **only** contain structure and layout (defined by explicit CSS properties) with **no theme styles**